 A DVT is a blood clot that occurs in deep veins of the body, the most common sites for these to occur are in the legs, thigh, or hips.
 It can also form in deep veins within your arms; however, this is rare.

 These blood clots are clumps of blood that turn from liquid to solid or gel-like states.
 If these clots are not attended with immediate effect, they can block the blood flow back to the heart.
 If this clot, or a part of it, breaks free, moves through the bloodstream, and gets stuck in the lungs, it can become fatal.
 This is called Pulmonary Embolism and is a very critical complication of DVT.
-So it’s important to address the condition and get yourself checked if you think you are facing any similar issue.
+So it’s important to address the condition and get yourself checked if you think you are facing any similar issues.

 - Age (60 years and above) Although DVT can occur at any age, with age risk of developing DVT increases